MaiaraRodrigues/Thermostat-1/README.md

 # Thermostat

+This is a thermostat app that allows users to change and reset the temperature.

+You can see the temperature on your city before choosing your temperature.

-Thermostat app that allows users to change and reset temperature and connects to weather API to fetch current temperature on different cities.
+The app connects to weather API to fetch current temperature on different cities.

-## Specification:
+## Specifications:

 Thermostat starts at 20 degrees